terdelyi/phanstatic/README.md

 <a href="https://packagist.org/packages/terdelyi/phanstatic"><img src="https://img.shields.io/packagist/v/terdelyi/phanstatic" alt="Latest Stable Version"></a>
 <a href="https://packagist.org/packages/terdelyi/phanstatic"><img src="https://img.shields.io/packagist/l/terdelyi/phanstatic" alt="License"></a>

-Phanstatic is a dead simple, modern, lightweight, CLI based static site generator written in PHP.
-There are no frameworks or template engines, just simple pages written in pure PHP code and markdown files.
-During the building process, all of your content is transformed into static HTML files, ready to deploy or upload to your server.
+Phanstatic is a simple, lightweight, CLI based static site generator written in PHP.
+There are no frameworks or template engines, just put your content into pure PHP templates and markdown files.
+During the building process, all of your content is transformed into HTML files ready to deploy or upload to your webserver.

 ## Install